The Ultimate Why Question

 Readers will gain a greater understanding and appreciation of an issue that has taxed the ingenuity of many philosophers through the centuries and continues to intrigue many thinkers today.

 "An excellent collection of very interesting explorations of the ultimate why question.
-This collection persuasively confirms not only the unavoidability of the question but also the rich resources of thought that different philosophers have brought and still bring to the question."--William Desmond, professor of philosophy, The Catholic University of Leuven
+This collection persuasively confirms not only the unavoidability of the question but also the rich resources of thought that different philosophers have brought and still bring to the question."~William Desmond, The Catholic University of Leuven